ZenML

 TL;DR

-- Who should care: Machine learning engineers, MLOps teams, and AI developers shipping agentic apps where auditability, human review, and stable deployment matter.
+• Who should care: ML engineers, MLOps teams, platform teams, and AI developers shipping agentic workflows where auditability, human approval, resumability, cost visibility, and deployment control matter.

-- What to expect: A side-by-side view of seven options, mapped to features you’d normally use CrewAI for – multi-agent orchestration, workflow authoring, memory, HITL, observability/evals, RAG depth, deployment, and logging.
+• What to expect: A side-by-side view of eight options, mapped to features you’d normally use CrewAI for: multi-agent orchestration, workflow authoring, typed outputs, memory, HITL, observability, evaluations, RAG depth, deployment, and logging.

 The Need for a CrewAI Alternative?